 When it comes to keeping your hands warm in bitter cold temps you must layer, just as you would with your clothing.
 A good pair of form-fitting, light liner gloves that work as a warm base layer are vital.
-Liner gloves can be worn alone, but what really makes them great is that you can remove your heavier, bulky gloves/mittens but still have some hand protection with the liner.
+Liner gloves can be worn alone, but what really makes them great gloves is that you can remove your heavier, bulky gloves/mittens but still have some hand protection with the liner.

-As you’d guess from the brand’s name, these liners are made of a wool material, or more specifically a wool blend.
+As you’d guess from the brand’s name, these liners are made of wool material, or more specifically a wool blend.
 The main part of this glove is a Merino wool, acrylic and nylon blend.
 The thumb and index finger are primarily polyester, however.

 The reason for this is these two fingers are touchscreen-friendly (etip gloves).
-The big advantage here is that you can still keep your hands warm while using your smartphone, GPS or other touchscreen tech.
+The big advantage here is that you can still keep your hands warm while using your smartphone, GPS or other touchscreen devices.

 My Ideal Use: I love using these as Ski gloves, particularly for a liner to either layer up or layer down depending on where you are on the mountain (chairlift, wind, base-camp, etc…).

-Under Armour’s ColdGear line is highly respected and most pieces have excellent reviews, so it isn’t too much of a surprise that their Infrared Fleece Gloves are a great option.
+Under Armour’s ColdGear line is highly respected and most pieces have excellent reviews, so it isn’t too much of a surprise that their Infrared Fleece Gloves are a great gloves option.

 Like most UA gloves, the ColdGear Infrared come in Men’s and Women’s sizing, along with a few different color options.
 These retail for $39.99 (check here for the latest price), which is a bit pricier than others but worth every penny when it comes to warmth ratings.